sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/gRPC.md

 the [canonical JSON representation of the generated protobuf structs](https://protobuf.dev/programming-guides/proto3/#json) in the HTTP body for arguments and responses.

+> _Note: An "internal" API is one that's only used for intra-service communication/RPCs (think `searcher` fetching an archive from `gitserver`).
+This doesn't include things like the graphQL API that external people can use (including our web interface)._

-We expect to only have to maintain both implementations for the 5.1.X release in June.
+We expect to only have to maintain both implementations for the `5.1.X` release in June.
 Afterwards, only the gRPC API will be used and we can delete the redundant REST implementations.

-_Note: An "internal" API is one that's only used for intra-service communication/RPCs (think `searcher` fetching an archive from `gitserver`).
-This doesn't include things like the graphQL API that external people can use (including our web interface)._
+> _Note: Even after the `5.1.X` release, there are some endpoints that won't be translated into gRPC in the first place.
+Examples include endpoints used by the git protocol directly and services we have no control over that don't support gRPC (such as Postgres).
+See the [gRPC June 2023 milestone issue](https://github.com/sourcegraph/sourcegraph/issues/51069) for more details._

 ## simple example